tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - organize valuation components by underlying strategic assumption: no competitive advantage -> growing competitive advantage
 - "The search for undervalued stocks should start with companies that are undesirable, such as those in bankruptcy or suffering from financial distress".
 Another way to think about is to focus on great company at fair price
 - the problem with the present value method is that it is a terminal value calculation as of today, and it does not avoid the problems with terminal calculation (terminal value is the value of a company's cash flows projected beyond the end of year 10, when the cash flow grows perpetually at a constant proportional rate)
+- discounted cash flows models problems
+  - companies grow at vastly different levels and rates
+  - **it is a rule for translating between the assumptions that you can make reliably about the future and the present day value of the security**
+  - **combining bad information with good information and you are not using assumptions you can make but you are also throwing away information that is on the balance sheet**
 - earnings power value technique
   - the value of assets a competitor will be required to have in order to achieve the same market value of incumbent company in the industry
   - earnings power value calculated based on current financial status where the resulting intrinsic value ignores business cycles